vonschutter/RTD-Setup/modules/oem-system-update.mod/README.md

 This module contains two companion scripts:
 - `rtd-update-system`: update OS packages (APT/YUM/Zypper/PKCON), snaps, and Flatpaks from one place
-- `rtd-update-self`: update or reinitialize the RTD Power Tools installation from GitHub and rebuild launchers/themes
+- `rtd-self-update`: update or reinitialize the RTD Power Tools installation from GitHub and rebuild launchers/themes

 Both tools run independently of the rest of the stack and will elevate with `sudo/pkexec` when required.